Model Silvia Saige’s Random, Unpaid Interview for Hulu Doc Led to Unexpected Wealth

 While governors issued stay-at-home orders and offices went remote, millions of newly homebound viewers were clicking through Hulu's catalog.
 They found the documentary.
 They found Saige.
 And then they went looking.

-Here's the number that matters: OnlyF--s went from side hustle to number one income source.
-Not over years of building, but in the span of just weeks, as the pandemic locked down the planet and millions of people discovered they could support performers directly.
+Here's the number that matters: OnlyF--- went from side hustle to number one income source.
+Not over years of building, but in the span of just weeks as the pandemic locked down the planet and millions of people discovered they could support performers directly.